Year 6 Transition

 - Other exceptional circumstance

-If you are having any issues with Edulink, please contact the ICT department:
+If you are having any issues with Edulink, please contact our ICT department.

 Attendance

-It is a parent’s legal responsibility to make sure their child attends school on a regular basis.
+It is a parent’s legal responsibility that their child attends school on a regular basis.

 We take regular attendance at school seriously and are concerned about any student who demonstrates 90% attendance or less.
-Should absence or lateness become a regular occurrence, leading to broken weeks, please expect to be contacted by the school to establish the cause and discuss how we may be able to help.
+Should absence or lateness become a regular occurrence, leading to broken weeks, you will be contacted by the school.

 NHS Live-well - Is my child too ill for school